abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

    ![The `New Repository` creation form in GitHub.](media/2dgn91upd.png "New Repository Creation Form")

    >**Note:** If you observe any repository existing with the same name, please make sure you delete the Repo and create a new one.
-Please follow the step 13 to step 17.
+Please follow steps 13 to 17.
 Else, skip to step 18.

 1. In the upper-right corner of the GitHub dashboard, click on your **Profile (1)** icon and select **Your repositories (2)** from the dropdown menu.